 DDR4 Computer Memory aka RAM: RAM, Random Access Memory acts as a current deck of processes and handles as many tasks as possible in the cache rather than from the hard drive.
 With the base build you get 8GB of RAM which is great for what you’re going to be doing but if you want to really increase the PC’s performance, upgrading to 16GB would be one of two ways to really speed your computer up.

 Computer Case & Power Supply: There is not much to say about this other than it is a cheap case that will fit everything while saving you money.
-Same goes for the power supply.
+The same goes for the power supply.
 It is cheap and strong enough to run this system.

 Home Office PC Build Summary